isomerpages/moht-healthyprecincts/_about/About Healthy Precincts.md

 ---
 ### **Healthy Precincts**

 A **Healthy Precinct** is a community designed for you to live your best life!
-It provides a conducive environment, activated community and an integrated health and social ecosystem to support and sustain healthy lifestyles for all.

 In a Healthy Precinct, you will:
 * Experience a neighbourhood built to promote your well-being